dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 wishes to perform may be missing.
 Consumers should consider providing configurable default values to be used in place of the missing values in their output.

-## Trailing bytes in TCP
+## Trailing data in TCP

 When DNS traffic is sent over TCP, each message is prefixed with a two byte length field, which gives the message length, excluding the two byte length field.
 In this context, trailing bytes can be considered to occur in two circumstances.

 1. The number of bytes consumed by fully parsing the message is less than the number of bytes given in the length field.
-In this case, the surplus bytes are considered trailing bytes and recorded as such.
+In this case, the surplus bytes are considered trailing data and recorded as such.
 2. There are surplus bytes between the end of the message and the start of the next length field.
    In this case the first of the surplus bytes will be considered as the first byte of the next length field, and parsing will proceed from there, most probably leading to a malformed message.
-This will not generate any trailing bytes record.
+This will not generate any trailing data record.

 ## Limiting collection of RDATA